Micro Instrumentation and Telemetry Systems: Altair BASIC

 In December 1974 Bill Gates was a student at Harvard University and Paul Allen worked for Honeywell in Boston.
 They saw the Altair 8800 computer in the January 1975 issue of Popular Electronics and knew it was powerful enough to support a BASIC interpreter.
 They wanted to be the first to offer BASIC for the Altair computer, and the software development tools they had previously created for their Intel 8008 microprocessor based Traf-O-Data computer would give them a head start.
 While their friend, Paul Gilbert, was building the computer, Allen wrote a program that ran on a DEC PDP-10 time-sharing computer that simulated the 8008 system.
 He also modified DEC's macro assembler to produce the machine code for the 8008 microprocessor.
 The Traf-O-Data software could be written and debugged before the computer hardware was complete.
+Gates and Allen worked at TRW where they had unlimited access to a PDP-10.

 Harvard had a DEC PDP-10 that was available for student use.
 They would use it to develop BASIC.
 While Allen modified their development software for the new 8080 microprocessor, Gates began writing 8080 assembly language by hand on yellow legal pads.
 They enlisted another Harvard student, Monte Davidoff, to write the math routines.

 By early February the program coding switched from legal pads to the PDP-10 and a preliminary version was completed by March 1975.
 Gates and Allen had been in contact with Roberts and MITS and the older looking Paul Allen would travel to Albuquerque in March.
 MITS needed more time to get a computer with 7k bytes of memory working, and they needed more time to get the software finished.
 When Allen arrived at MITS it took a day to get the software running; Allen remembers this being caused by computer memory problems while Roberts remembers the delay was due to software problems.

 The April 1975 issue of the Altair Newsletter, Computer Notes, had a banner headline "Altair BASIC - Up and Running".
 The software was to begin shipping on June 23, 1975.
 The software price was $500, but discounted to $75 with the purchase of an Altair computer with 8k bytes of memory and a serial I/O card.